Labour MP charges taxpayers £900 ‘pet rent’ for her cockapoo named Bella

 Ipsa told The Times it agreed to fund the pet rent surcharge for Ms Owatemi, but “gave incorrect advice as to how it should be described”.

-“We have apologised directly to the MP and are sorry for any confusion,” the parliamentary watchdog added.
+“We have apologised directly to the MP and are sorry for any confusion,” the parliamentary watchdog said.

+A spokesman added: “MPs are required to work in two places: their constituency and in Westminster.

+“IPSA is committed to supporting a Parliament where people without the private finances to fund working from two locations themselves are not prevented from becoming an MP.